 - ▶ Donations to the applicant, from any source, may include land, services/labor, materials, and/or equipment.
-The fair market value of such donations may be used as a matching share of the grant. - ► The estimated values of land and other donations may be derived from appraisals, applicant's pay scales, and formalized equipment use rates - ▶ Donated labor is charged at \$10 per hour, unless it is for a licensed or skilled trade, then it may be charged at the current market rate - ► The donor and value of the donation must be clearly identified on the Donations List.
+The fair market value of such donations may be used as a matching share of the grant. - ► The estimated values of land and other donations may be derived from appraisals, applicant's pay scales, and formalized equipment use rates - ▶ Donated labor is charged at the current independent sector volunteer rate, unless it is for a licensed or skilled trade, then it may be charged at the current market rate - ► The donor and value of the donation must be clearly identified on the Donations List.
 A letter from the donor identifying the amount and terms of the donation must support donations - ► The source of donations must also be identified in the Resolution/Authority to Apply and the amount included as a component of the matching funds - ➤ Costs associated with the initiation of development and/or the value of donations accepted by the applicant prior to approval of an application are not eligible project costs - ► Contact Grant's Staff for information on acceptable methods of assessing values of donations

-VOLUNTEER/DONATION PLEDGE 2022 HERITAGE GRANT APPLICATION
+VOLUNTEER/DONATION PLEDGE 2024 HERITAGE GRANT APPLICATION

-APPLICATION
+APPLICAL ION

-I/we anticipate providing a donation to the fo llowing project:
+I/we anticipate providing a donation to the f following project:

-❖ Printed/typed Name of Company/Individua ıl:
+❖ Printed/typed Name of Company/Individu ıal:

 Type of labor to be volunteered:

 Approximate number of hours: Hourly rate: \$

 I work professionally in this trade as a: Hourly rate: \$

 ❖ Value of donation:

 Supporting project scope item:

-Donated labor is charged at \$10 per hour, unless it is j then it may be charged at the current
+Donated labor is charged at \$31.80 per hour, unless it then it may be charged at the curren •

-❖ Item to be donated:
+Item to be donated:

 Supporting project scope item:

-Value of donation:
+❖ Value of donation:

-I certify that the above is true and correct to the bes Signature: t of my knowledge.
+I certify that the above is true and correct to the be est of my knowledge.

+Signature:

 Date:

-PLEDGES MUST BE SIGNED AND S WITH THE GRANT APPLICA A COPY OF THE PLEDGE PLUS DONATION VALUE CLAIMING AS IN KIND MATCH FOR GRANT TION.
-IS TO BE SUBMITTED WHEN
+PLEDGES MUST BE SIGNED AND WITH THE GRANT APPLIC A COPY OF THE PLEDGE PLUS DONATION VALU CLAIMING AS IN KIND MATCH FOR GRAI CATION.
+E IS TO BE SUBMITTED WHEN

-☐ Value of donation \$ ☐ Value of donation \$
+Hours volunteered Hourly rate \$ ☐ Value of donation \$